Darr Creek, Queensland

 Darr Creek's postcode is 4410.

 Geography

 The locality is bounded to the east by Craig Range (part of the Great Dividing Range).
+The locality drains westward into Murray Darling basin, specifically within the catchment of the Condamine River.

 Millingwood is a neighbourhood in the south-east of the locality (26.5333°S 151.1833°E).

-The Chinchilla–Wondai Road (State Route 82) runs through from south to north.
+The Chinchilla–Wondai Road (State Route 82) enters the locality from the south (Jinghi) and exits to the north (Durong).

+Part of the Diamondy State Forest is in the east of the locality extending into the neighbouring localities of Chahpingah and Diamondy.
+Apart from this protected area, the land use is grazing on native vegetation in the south and east of the locality with a mixture of grazing and crop growing in the north and west of the locality.

 History

 The locality takes its name from creek on the old Darr pastoral run held by Thorne and Ridler during the early 1850s.
+Although it may actually be an abbreviated form of Daarbarah Creek named as such on a 1845 map, drawn by Thomas Domville Taylor on an expedition with Ludwig Leichhardt through the area on their way to what is now Darwin.